Last updated June 21st, 2019.

-On the other end of the spectrum, junk bonds yield 6% on average.
+On the other side of the spectrum, junk bonds yield 6% on average.
 Do you really want to own an indebted company’s bonds for just a 6% return though?

-There are much better options.
-What if I told you a mere bank deposit can yield above 10% in some places?
+There are much better options available.
+What if I told you that a mere bank deposit can yield above 10% in some places?

-Singapore’s Phillip Bank is a well-capitalized firm with a strong history and operations all across Asia.
+Singapore’s Phillip Bank is a well-capitalized firm with a long history and operations all across Asia.
 Their branches in Cambodia offer U.S. Dollar time deposits with yields exceeding 6%.

 I can assure you the bank is far less likely to default than some desperate business issuing junk bonds.

-You can also buy real estate for low risk and stable cash flow.
-Unlike stocks or bonds, your property will never go bankrupt and can be insured.
-Real estate also has the benefit of capital appreciation on top of rental yields.
+You can also buy real estate for low risk, stable cash flow every month.
+Unlike stocks or bonds, your property won’t ever go bankrupt and can be insured.
+Real estate also includes the benefit of capital appreciation on top of rental yields.